 Depending on your previous qualifications, there are a variety of routes into the MBA:

-If you already hold an honours degree awarded by a recognised UK university, or equivalent you can begin your MBA studies by taking MBA stage 1: management: perspectives and practice (B716).
+If you already hold an honours degree awarded by a recognised UK university, or equivalent you can begin your MBA studies by taking either the MBA stage 1: management: perspectives and practice (B716).

 Various higher education and professional qualifications are considered equivalent to an honours degree.
-If you hold a qualification that you believe is an equivalent level to a UK honours degree please contact our Student Registration & Enquiry Service.
-The Open University Business School Masters Programme Committee is responsible for judging whether applicants’ qualifications meet the requirements for admission.
+Please contact us if you hold a qualification that you believe is an equivalent level to a UK degree, to ensure that it meets the requirements for admission.